 by Nancy Walker.
 It remains a popular cult film around the world.

-Village People have been on the cover of Rolling Stone magazine and are featured in Guinness Book of Hits, Time, Playboy, Playgirl, GQ, US, People, Paris Match, World Book Encyclopedia, Dick Clark’s 25 Years of Rock ‘n' Roll, and hundreds more.
-Television appearances include The Love Boat, Bob Hope Show, 20/20 (twice), American Bandstand, Solid Gold, Soul Train, Midnight Special, and dozens more in more than 20 countries.
-The group took a short break from the rigors of touring in 1986, during which time some of the members explored individual careers.
+Village People are on the cover of Rolling Stone Magazine and are featured in Guinness Book of Hits, Time, Playboy, Playgirl, GQ, US, People, Paris Match, World Book Encyclopedia, Dick Clark’s 25 Years of Rock ‘n Roll and hundreds more.
+Television appearances include The Love Boat, Bob Hope Show, 20/20 (twice), American Bandstand, Solid Gold, Soul Train, Midnight Special and dozens more in over 20 nations.
+The group takes a short break from the rigors of touring in 1986, during which time some of the members explore individual careers.